Veonms/sem-coursework/src/main/test/tests.md

 - getCountryLanguage() returns correct value - *Implemented*

 **Database Manager**
-- Only 1 instance at any time
+- Only 1 instance at any time - *Implemented*
 - connect() will successfully connect to a valid database
 - connect() will output an error message when unable to connect to a valid database